joseaccruz/fishtracker/README.md

 The `ftget.py` script generates two files:

-- Project file (`mysample` in our example).
+- Project file (`sample/myproject` in our example).
-- Raw data file (`mysample.raw` in our example).
+- Raw data file (`sample/myproject.raw` in our example).

-Both files are saved in the same directory.
+Both files are saved in the same directory (`sample` in our example).

-The raw data file is a tab separated file containing on line per frame as in this example:
+The raw data file is a tab separated file containing one line per frame as in this example:

 ~~~
 0   1   498 306 471 290 436 269